 Cover and store in a dry, level, well-ventilated area out of reach of children.
 Storage area should also be away from ignition sources, such as water heaters, clothes dryers, and furnaces.
+Avoid direct exposure to rain and sunlight.

 NOTICE: During extended storage periods the Engine must be started every 3 months and allowed to run for 15-20 minutes or the Warranty is VOID.